reverseame/similarity-unrelocated-module/README.md

     - Params -c and -C can be given multiple times (E.g. vol.py (...) -c <hash1> -c <hash2>)

 ```
-You need to provide this project path as [first parameter to Volatility](https://github.com/volatilityfoundation/volatility/wiki/Volatility-Usage#specifying-additional-plugin-directories):
+You need to provide the path to the plugin as [first parameter to Volatility](https://github.com/volatilityfoundation/volatility/wiki/Volatility-Usage#specifying-additional-plugin-directories):

 ```
 vol.py --plugins /path/to/sum  --profile WinProfile --f /path/to/memory.dump sum